Skip to main content

 The past means what already happened.
 The present means what is happening now.
 Students compare past and present when they talk about how families, schools, or communities have changed.

 These comparisons help children see that history is connected to daily life.
+Looking at one object or place across time helps the idea feel concrete.

 Example Long ago, many people wrote letters more often.
 Today, many people also send messages online.